sukkergris/job-application/README.md

 ## Setting up email sending smtp (1 hour)

-This solution is hardcoded to use ssl.
+This solution is hardcoded to only use ssl.

 I used zoho mail for this takes but both gmail and outlook should suffice.